How to Respond to I-485 RFE: Common Requests and Strategy 2026

 Common reasons for RFE issuance:

 2. Insufficient evidence: Documents submitted do not adequately prove eligibility.
 Employment letter lacks required details.
-Financial documents incomplete.
+Incomplete financial documents, an incomplete I-864, or weak proof of the sponsor’s income or domicile are common triggers for an RFE.

 3. Expired documents: Evidence submitted, but the validity has expired.
 Medical exam more than 2 years old.
 Police certificate outdated.